Patryk-Foryszewski/Patryk-Foryszewski/README.md

 * Hi, I’m @Patryk-Foryszewski
 * I’m interested in Python Web Developmnet, creating GUI applications and Data Science.
-* I’m currently learning Flask, Numpy
+* I’m currently learning Django, Flask, REST,
 * I’m looking to collaborate on web applications written in Flask or Django
 * You can reach me on my    [_linkedIn_](https://www.linkedin.com/in/patryk-foryszewski-187714188/)